Cannabis Grow Guide

 Hugelkultur

 An ancient outdoor method where cannabis is grown on mounds built from decaying wood, compost, and plant debris.
 As the wood breaks down over years, it creates a self-tilling, water-retentive, and nutrient-rich environment.
-It is the ultimate "set it and forget it" method for large-scale Outdoor grows.
-Hugelkultur is a favorite among regenerative farmers for its carbon-sequestering properties.

 No-Till Farming

-2. Soilless & Hydroponic Systems (The Performance Tier)
+2. Soilless & Hydroponic Systems (The Scientist)

 Coco Coir (The "Hybrid" Medium)